 Your drinking water is a blend of mostly groundwater from the Orange County groundwater basin and also surface water imported by the Metropolitan Water District of Southern California (MWD).
 MWD's imported water sources are a blend of State Water Project water from northern California and water from the Colorado River Aqueduct.
-Your groundwater comes from a natural underground reservoir that stretches from the Prado Dam and fans across the northwestern portion of Orange County, excluding the communities of Brea and La Habra, and stretching as far south as the $EI\ Toro\ 'Y'.$ was built with maximum flexibility.
-We have 9 active wells, located in the southern portion of Fullerton and north Anaheim, and 7 active imported water connections.
-This means that under emergency, drought or other unusual conditions, the source of water to any area may change.
-The Area Map reflects the source of water each area receives a majority of the time.
+Your groundwater comes from a natural underground reservoir that stretches from the Prado Dam and fans across the northwestern portion of Orange County, excluding the communities of Brea and La Habra, and stretching as far south as the El Toro 'Y'.

-The Area Map at the left will help you determine what source of water you are most likely to receive.
+The Area Map presented here will help you determine what source of water you are most likely to receive.
 Area 1 receives primarily groundwater and Area 3 imported water.
 Area 2 receives a mixture of groundwater and imported water.